What we are building

 6. Contracts handle the rest

-Once all deposits are confirmed, the contracts take over autonomously:- The escrow contract detects all deposits are complete and notifies the SettlementCoordinator
+Once all deposits are confirmed, the contracts take over autonomously:- The last deposit triggers execution inline once the compliance gate passes

 - The coordinator verifies the atomicity gate (all legs deposited on all chains)